lossanna/RestoreNet/README.md

     - `Table-S3-through-S10.pdf`
     - `Table-S3-through-S10.Rmd`
 - `scripts/`
-    - See "Workflow for original/dissertation analysis" (previous section).
+    - See "Workflow for original/dissertation analysis" (previous section) for list of scripts in top-level folder; subfolders explained below.
     - `exploratory/`
         - Exploratory scripts might not be able to be re-run and reproduced exactly, because cleaned data might have changed slightly (`present_species` table in particular).
         - `03.1_monitor-info-comparison-with-Farrell-2023.R`